Top tips for supporting a breastfeeding mother/partner to get sleep without you feeding the baby

 · bathing,

-· bringing baby to mum for feeds and taking baby back to own space (same room),
+· bringing baby in for feeds and taking baby back to own space (same room),

 · soothing through rocking, bouncing, humming, shushing, babywearing, dancing, singing